vidhi-mody/Personal-Blog/content/blogs/gsoc-journey.md

 ## Introduction

-I believe that, Open source projects are a great way of developing quality products by working together with other developers.
+I believe that Open source projects are a great way of developing quality products by working together with other developers.
 I have always wanted to contribute to projects that I myself use to give back to the Community.
 Back in my school days, I remember using Wikipedia extensively for assignments and projects.
 While going through the GSoC organizations list, when I came across Wikimedia Foundation, I knew it was the organization I wanted to apply to.

 For me, Google Summer of Code was an opportunity to meet the community, exchange ideas, learn new skills play a small role in the open source community, and contribute to the organisation that I love.
 I immediately started working on drafting my proposal as well as performed all the required micro-tasks to familiarize myself with the codebase.

 #### Ad Astra Per Aspera

-May 4 2020, I get an email with the subject line **"GSoC 2020: Congratulations, your proposal with Wikimedia Foundation has been accepted!"** :tada: \
+May 4 2020, I got an email with the subject line **"GSoC 2020: Congratulations, your proposal with Wikimedia Foundation has been accepted!"** :tada: \
 My joy knew no bounds.
-I was super excited to get started and was looking forward to great summer ahead!
+I was super excited to get started and was looking forward to a great summer!

 The project I will be working on is [Upgrade WebdriverIO to the latest version for all repositories](https://phabricator.wikimedia.org/T247844).
 My Google Summer of Code Proposal can be found [here](https://phabricator.wikimedia.org/T248868).